 Please use email VERY sparingly - just talk to me before or after class or during office hours.
 Do not email assignments to me unless you've checked with me first, as they tend to get lost in the shuffle of my inbox.
 Never use email to discuss grades, express concerns, launch into passionate diatribes, or anything similar.
 Instead, set up time with me to discuss these things in person.

-Also, I am really bad about checking my office voicemail, so if you have a true emergency, it is definitely best to call my mobile phone.
+Also, I am really bad about checking my office voicemail, so if you have a true emergency, it is definitely best to call or text my mobile phone (notice the word "emergency" there).

 Grading & Assignments